A Veterans Guide to VA Loans in Texas 2026

 Alamo Area Council of Governments (AACOG) – Veterans Housing Program

-AACOG helps veterans in the San Antonio region find affordable rental options and homebuyer support.
+AACOG helps Veterans in the San Antonio region find affordable rental options and homebuyer support.

 - Offers guidance through the home-buying process with counseling services.

-- Connects veterans with local resources for housing stability.
+- Connects Veterans with local resources for housing stability.
 Explore AACOG’s Veteran Services

 Dallas Housing Authority – Veterans Rental Assistance Program, Dallas

-The Dallas Housing Authority offers rental assistance to veterans through its VASH program.
+The Dallas Housing Authority offers rental assistance to Veterans through its VASH program.

-- Focuses on helping homeless veterans find long-term housing solutions.
+- Focuses on helping homeless Veterans find long-term housing solutions.

 - Provides case management to support housing stability.
 Learn more about Dallas Veterans Housing Assistance